6 min read

 Explore the Best Conversational AI Solutions by Mosaicx

-Mosaicx is an AI-powered customer service platform that enables organizations to create intelligent virtual agents to solve user queries.
+Mosaicx is an AI-powered customer service platform that enables organizations to create intelligent virtual agents (IVAs) to solve user queries.
 With our conversational AI technology, you can efficiently and accurately resolve customer inquiries with a tool that identifies intent and adapts based on context to provide the best solution possible.
-On top of that, we constantly innovate and learn more about AI, ML, and predictive intent technologies and other combinatorial technologies that help our partners improve the service quality provided.

 We’re confident our conversational AI solutions are the best choice for enterprise businesses looking to scale and improve customer experience and customer support.
+Schedule a free demo right now and discover how Mosaicx helps.

 FAQ (Frequently Asked Questions)